Ewart Guinier: Higher education

 In 1968, Guinier left a post as the executive director of the Brownsville Community Corporation to become an associate director at the Urban Center at Columbia University, where he focused on community programming.
 The Urban Center was founded in the aftermath of student and community protest over Columbia's role in maintaining a divide between the Morningside Heights and Harlem neighborhoods, which activists described as segregationist in both intent and result.

 Not long after taking this role at Columbia, Guinier was hired away by Harvard University.
 He started work there as a full professor in 1969, the year the Afro-American Studies department was founded in response to student protestors' demands for better academic representation.
 He was appointed as the department's first chairman, a position he held until 1976.
 Guinier described the department's mission as an effort to "study the black experience from the point of view of the people who have lived that experience."

 As a professor, Guinier taught courses on African American involvement in the labor movement before World War II, and the Civil Rights Movement's fight for Black self-determination in the postwar period.
 He was involved with Black affinity groups at Harvard, including the Harvard-Radcliffe Association of African and African American Students (Afro), the Harvard-Radcliffe African American Cultural Center, the Pan-African Liberation Committee (PALC) and the Student Organization for Black Unity.
 Guinier also corresponded with students from all over the United States who wrote to him seeking advice and information to help them start Black Studies departments at their own institutions.

 Guinier spoke out against institutional racism at Harvard, and advocated for the inclusion of Black perspectives in the teaching and writing of American history.
 At times he came into conflict with the university's administration and other faculty members, some of whom opposed the existence of a department specializing in Black studies.
 His non-academic background earned him little respect and put him at a disadvantage inside of an institution that seemed intent on obstructing the very work it had hired him to do.
-In 1973 Guinier told the Harvard Crimson that "the Faculty Council expects me to run the department as I would run a race: they bind my feet, tie my hands, gag and blindfold me--and then want me to do a good job."
+In 1973 Guinier told the Harvard Crimson that "the Faculty Council expects me to run the department as I would run a race: they bind my feet, tie my hands, gag and blindfold me – and then want me to do a good job."

 One of his most vocal opponents was Martin Kilson, a Black political scientist and professor of government.
-Guinier and Kilson appeared together on the New York City television program "Positively Black" for a televised debate on the subject in 1973.
-Kilson argued that the study of Black experience and perspectives could be folded into existing departments; Guinier answered that that would be impossible at a university where major departments, like English and Economics, lacked Black faculty members entirely.
+Guinier and Kilson appeared together on the New York City television program Positively Black for a televised debate on the subject in 1973.
+Kilson argued that the study of Black experience and perspectives could be folded into existing departments; Guinier answered that that would be impossible at a university where major departments, such as English and Economics, lacked Black faculty members entirely.